Marcusk19/Spring_Wordle/README.md

 # Spring Wordle #

 ### Summary ###
 This project is a barebones clone of the game Wordle built with Spring Boot.
 The main purpose of this project was for me to get experience with how Spring Boot works along with how a web application is built.
+Main branch grabs wordlist from a github repository.
+To see code for grabbing words from a mysql database check out the *mysql* branch.

 ### Installing/Running ###
 Clone this repo:<br>